Keyboard shortcuts

 Notes:

-• Use set_task_perms() to change the task permissions if you have appropriate privileges
+• Use set_task_perms() to temporarily change the task's permissions for subsequent operations

-• Commonly used for permission checks in verbs that need to validate caller identity
+• Commonly used for permission checks in verbs that need to validate or restrict access based on who called them

 set_task_perms